-Universitas publishes books that consider various aspects of culture such as the construction of identity, the cultural or geographic Other, race and ethnicity, gender and sexual orientation and the way in which they inform both past and present cultural products and their interaction with consumers.
-We welcome books and collections of essays that use such approaches as the study of social representations and discourse analysis to (re)interpret cultural encounters between societies.
+Books that consider various aspects of culture such as the construction of identity, the cultural or geographic Other, race and ethnicity, gender and sexual orientation and how they inform both past and present cultural products and their interaction with consumers.
+Collections of essays and monographs that use such approaches as the study of social representations and discourse analysis to (re)interpret cultural encounters between societies.

 Racism and Discrimination in the Sporting World

 The Tale of the Living Vampyre

 The ubiquitous presence of the monstrous on screen evokes myriad interpretations.
 In certain cases, we love to love the monster.
 In others, we bond over mutual desire to see it conquered, vanquished.
 The inherent mutability of the monster provides us with endless opportunities to reimagine, reenvision, and reencounter these creatures.
 In its entirety, this volume endeavors to examine how 21st-century media presents and contends with the body and mind of the monster.
 What do they reveal about us culturally, individually, as a community?
 What can we learn from them?

 We promise you the best reader experience

 Our books are made for the college classroom.
 They have beautiful covers and layout, to entice students to read.
 The margins are slightly bigger, so students can take discreet notes.
 The paper, the fonts, the spacing between the lines create a flowing rhythm and encourage reading.

 - Strong editorial matter: introductions and annotations that are reflective of current scholarship as well as editorial practices;

 - Useful apparatus in our In the classroom series that guide instructors and students through the most important aspects of the period, author’s life, publications;